Introduction

 The guidelines are arranged under six headings, each dealing with an aspect where quality assurance is likely to require attention in a particular way when study is by distance learning.
 Precepts and exemplifying questions included for each aspect.

-:: Quality assurance and accreditation for virtual education (2001)
+Quality assurance and accreditation for

 This paper illustrates some ways in which virtual education raises issues of quality.
 It also discusses quality assurance (QA) needs of different groups of stakeholders; examines different models of QA and compares strategies adopted in higher education and in commercial sectors; describes a number of QA initiatives in different parts of the world; and draws practical lessons learned in the course of delivering virtual education programmes.

-:: Quality assurance implications of new forms of higher education.
+Quality assurance implications of new

 Part 1: A typology (2001)